mamedev/docs/source/basicuse/gettingstarted.rst

 Microsoft Windows
 -----------------

-You simply have to download the latest binary archive available from www.mamedev.org and to extract its content to a folder.
-You will end up with many files (below you find explanations about some of these), and in particular with MAME.EXE.
+You simply have to download the latest binary archive available from http://www.mamedev.org and to extract its content to a folder.
+You will end up with many files (below you will find explanations about some of these), and in particular **MAME.EXE**.
 This is a command line program.
 The installation procedure ends here.
 Easy, isn't it?

 Other Operating Systems